https://fred.stlouisfed.org/legal/#copyright-public-domainhttps://fred.stlouisfed.org/legal/#copyright-public-domain

 Context

-The dataset presents median household incomes for various household sizes in Minnesota City, MN, as reported by the U.S. Census Bureau.
+The dataset presents median household incomes for various household sizes in Minneapolis, MN, as reported by the U.S. Census Bureau.
 The dataset highlights the variation in median household income with the size of the family unit, offering valuable insights into economic trends and disparities within different household sizes, aiding in data analysis and decision-making.

 Key observations